-The RCVS equivalent of a court where charges are heard against an RVN alleging that he or she is guilty of serious professional misconduct, or that he or she is unfit to practise because of a criminal conviction.
+The RCVS equivalent of a court where charges are heard against an RVN alleging that they are guilty of serious professional misconduct, or that they are unfit to practise because of a criminal conviction.

 The RVNDC hears evidence on oath and witnesses are cross examined.

-Although five members may sit, the quorum is three, of whom one member must be an RVN, one a non-veterinary member and one a veterinary surgeon.
+Although 5 members may sit, the quorum is 3, of whom 1 member must be an RVN, 1 a non-veterinary member and 1 a veterinary surgeon.

 See 'RVN Preliminary Investigation Committee'